ALBAS23/ramen_app_01/README.md

 ### Association
 - belongs_to :user
 - has_many :posts
-- has_many :users, through: :favorites
+- has_many :users, through: favorites
+- has_many :favorites

 ## sns credentials table